-The Chicago O'Hare Airport International Terminal was commissioned by The Westfield Group, and designed by Epstein Global, in conjunction with the conceptual designers at Thirst Design Communication.
-John Kolb - Epstein's associate vice president and lead architect on this project - describes their design intent.
-"Chicago Airport Terminal 5 was designed 21 years ago by Perkins+Will.
+The Chicago O'Hare Airport International Terminal was commissioned by The Westfield Group and designed by Epstein Global, in conjunction with the conceptual designers at Thirst Design Communication.
+John Kolb - Epstein Global's associate Vice President and Lead Architect on this project describes the design intent, "Chicago Airport Terminal 5 was designed 21 years ago by Perkins+Will.
 It's modern, clean design is recognized and appreciated.
 We did not want this to feel like a renovation that didn't consider the existing architecture.
-Instead we wanted to adhere to it, but make it better.
-We wanted to take the vocabulary of the original building and continue it through the mezzanine renovation and expansion."
+Instead we wanted to adhere to it, but make it better".

 When designing the two-story interior curtain wall, Kolb's team was faced with the challenge of integrating both design and functionality.
 As the glass partition wall separates secured and non-secured areas of the airport, it required opacity for privacy in some areas and translucency to enhance daylighting in others.
 To achieve their requirements without sacrificing aesthetic, the team selected a versatile material that could incorporate light transmission, opacity, and design: decorative glass.